ilarramendi/BetterCovers/README.md

 Assets can be placed inside a folder called `media` in the work directory (can be changed with -wd, default wd is next to script), paths have to be the same as [here](https://github.com/ilarramendi/Cover-Ratings/tree/main/media).

 ## Covers
-This is how you can customize covers however you like, after selecting wich cover file to used based on the filters of [config](#configjson), the script replaces certain tags on the html file:
+This is how you can customize covers however you like, after selecting wich cover file to used based on the filters of [config](#configjson), the script replaces certain tags on the html file.
+Examples cover templates can be found on [media/covers](https://github.com/ilarramendi/Cover-Ratings/tree/main/media/covers)
 | TAG                         | Raplace Value                                                                                                                            |
 | --------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |
 | `<!--TITLE-->`              | Title of media                                                                                                                           |